 What is an arthroscopy of your elbow?

-An arthroscopy (keyhole surgery) involves examining the inside your elbow using a telescope inserted through small cuts on your skin.
-Your surgeon should be able to treat some problems using special surgical instruments.
+An arthroscopy (keyhole surgery) is performed to diagnose and treat problems in your elbow joint.
+It involves examining the inside of the joint using a telescope inserted through small cuts on your skin.

 What are the benefits of surgery?

 The aim is to confirm exactly what the problem is and for many people the problem can be treated at the same time.

 Problems inside a joint can often be diagnosed using tests such as CT scans and MRI scans.
 However, they do not show early damage to the surface of joints, damage to small ligaments or how bad any damage is, and you may then need an arthroscopy to treat the problem.

 The operation usually takes about 30 minutes.

 Your surgeon will usually make about two to four small cuts, about half a centimetre long, around the joint.
 They will insert a small telescope through one of the cuts so they can examine the joint.
 They will insert surgical instruments through the other cuts if they need to treat any problems with the joint.